fantasy-fish/Generalized-Speech-Animation/README.md

 Implementation of "A Deep Learning Approach for Generalized Speech Animation" based on tensorflow<br>
 Use the Penn Phonetics Lab Forced Aligner (P2FA) to extract phonemetic labels<br>
-Use the flame-fitting method for 2d-to-3d mapping ("FLAME, a lightweight and expressive generic face model") Use menpo to train the AAM model; this part is under the utilities folder
+Use the flame-fitting method for 2d-to-3d mapping ("FLAME, a lightweight and expressive generic face model")<br>
+Use menpo to train the AAM model; this part is under the utilities folder

 Requirements: